 This section describes the processes and functions involved in transmitting content from a central facility such as a broadcast center or network to a service provider such as an MVPD or OTT provider.
-(UHD Phase A terrestrial broadcasts are not expected in Phase A.)
+(UHD Phase A terrestrial broadcasts are not expected in 2016.)

-In the broadcast center, image processing operations may be performed depending on where the content is going next, for example using a presentation switcher.
-PQ10 or HLG10 encoded signals can follow roughly similar workflow methods as those used for HD programming.
+In the broadcast center, PQ10 or HLG10 signals can follow roughly similar workflow methods as those used for HD programming during image processing operations using a presentation switcher.

-The output of the primary distribution encoder will go to a MVPD or OTT provider that will encode it to the final distribution format.
+The output of the primary distribution encoder will go to a MVPD or OTT provider that will typically decode the content, modify it, and re-encode it to the final distribution format.